RzoDev/ngx-cam-shoot/README.md

 ,
 ```

-3. Add the NgxCamShoot tag element on yout html component and bind it, you can trigger the cam shoot using the initCapture() method
+3. Add the NgxCamShoot tag element on your Html component and bind it, you can trigger the cam shoot using the initCapture() method

 ```html
 <ngx-cam-shoot #cam (sendImage)="receiveCapture($event)"/>